I Used to Think I Could Fly

-I Used to Think I Could Fly is the debut studio album by Canadian singer and songwriter Tate McRae, released on May 27, 2022, through RCA Records.
+I Used to Think I Could Fly is the debut studio album by Canadian singer and dancer Tate McRae, released on May 27, 2022, through RCA Records.
 It was preceded by the singles "Feel Like Shit", "She's All I Wanna Be", "Chaotic" and "What Would You Do?".
 McRae embarked on a tour in support of the album in June 2022.
-The album was met with positive reviews from music critics, and saw commercial success, entering the top 10 in various countries, while debuting at number thirteen on the US Billboard 200.
+Described as a pop, dance-pop, and bedroom pop record, I Used to Think I Could Fly was met with positive reviews from music critics, and saw commercial success.
+It entered the top 10 in various countries and debuted at number thirteen on the US Billboard 200.

 Background

 McRae told NME in 2021 that she analysed the "structures" of albums like Frank Ocean's Blonde (2016), Billie Eilish's When We All Fall Asleep, Where Do We Go?
 (2019) and After Hours by the Weeknd (2020) as possible inspirations for the structure of her upcoming album.
 She explained to People in February 2022 that a number of her songs were "just [her] diary entries" and that when she has "ugly feelings" she writes them down.

 McRae announced that she had finalized the track listing for the album and submitted it to her label on March 8, 2022, and she revealed the title and cover on April 1, 2022.
 After the album was originally set to have 12 tracks, McRae confirmed the inclusion of the track "What's Your Problem?" when the official track list was announced on April 11, 2022, bringing the total number of tracks up to 13.